Wedding of Constantine II and Princess Anne-Marie: Engagement

 The couple, third cousins through both Queen Victoria of the United Kingdom and King Christian IX of Denmark, first met in 1959 at a performance of the Circus Benneweis at Gråsten Palace.
 Then Crown Prince was 18 and Princess Anne-Marie was just 12 at the time.
 They met again in 1961, and in 1962, Anne-Marie was a bridesmaid at the wedding of Constantine's older sister, Princess Sophia, to Infante Juan Carlos of Spain.
 In 1962, Princess Anne-Marie was on holiday with her governess in Norway, where Crown Prince Constantine was attending a yacht racing event.
 He proposed and she accepted.
 King Frederik IX initially withheld his consent, as Anne-Marie was only 15 at the time, but eventually relented on the conditions that she finish her education and the wedding not be held before her 18th birthday.

 On 23 January 1963, the Danish royal court announced the engagement.
 The wedding was initially set for January 1965.
 Following the death of Constantine's father, King Paul, on 6 March 1964, the date was moved forward to 18 September 1964.

 Pre-wedding celebrations

 Constantine and Anne-Marie at their pre-wedding gala at the Royal Palace.

 In Denmark

 The celebrations began in early September 1964.
 On 7 September, Constantine arrived in Denmark where a private dinner was held at Fredensborg Palace.
 The next day, there was a gala performance at the Royal Danish Theatre followed by a banquet at Christiansborg Palace.
 The next morning, a reception was held at Copenhagen City Hall.

 In Greece

-King Constantine II, Princess Anne-Marie, King Frederik IX, Queen Ingrid, Princess Margrethe and Princess Benedikte sailed to Greece on board the Danish royal yacht Dannebrog.
+King Constantine II, Princess Anne-Marie, together with her parents King Frederik IX, Queen Ingrid, and her elder sisters Princess Margrethe and Princess Benedikte sailed to Greece on board the Danish royal yacht Dannebrog.
 A reception was held in honour of the Danish royal family at the Hotel Grande Bretagne.

 On 16 September, most of the royal guests arrived in Greece by plane.
 That evening, a gala was held at the Royal Palace for 1,600 invited guests.